 The Smart Pet Love Snuggle Puppy was created to simulate sleeping with other puppies.
 The Snuggle Puppy has a heartbeat and disposable heating pad making the soft plush toy feel life like.
 You can find the Smart Pet Love Snuggle Puppy at Amazon.com

-How we stopped our puppy from crying
+How we stopped our puppy from crying in the crate at night

 On her first night home we tried the common “Let Her Cry” method of getting her to stop crying.
 It didn’t work.
 She cried throughout the night in between periods of sleep.
 The second night we tried again but gave up after a half an hour.
 Instead my husband decided to sleep in the kitchen with her.
 We had the kitchen puppy proofed and gated the doorways so she couldn’t go anywhere.
 She slept through the night on her bed next to my husband.
 She only woke up once during the night to go out.
 My husband sept in the kitchen for the next week He started out sleeping on the floor right next to her but moved to the kitchen bench after the first two nights.
 She remained on the floor in her bed near him.